Hybrid fiber-coaxial: Final connection to customers

-These taps pass the RF signal and block the AC power unless there are telephony devices that need the back-up power reliability provided by the coax power system.
+These RF taps pass the RF signal and block the AC power unless there are telephony devices that need the back-up power reliability provided by the coax power system.
 The tap terminates into a small coaxial drop using a standard screw type connector known as an F connector.

 The drop is then connected to the house where a ground block protects the system from stray voltages.
 Depending on the design of the network, the signal can then be passed through a splitter to multiple TVs or to multiple set top boxes (cable boxes) which may then be connected to a TV.
 If too many splitters are used to connect multiple TVs, the signal levels will decrease, and picture quality on analog channels will decrease.
 The signal in TVs past those splitters will lose quality and require the use of a "drop" or "house" amplifier to restore the signal.